-TH 10000 CHRISTIAN BELIEFS 3 hrs.
+TH 10000 Christian Beliefs (3 hrs.)
 This course provides an introduction to the historical development and ongoing significance of the major beliefs of the Christian church, including the Trinity, Creation, Incarnation, and Redemption.

-TH 09900 INTRODUCTION TO SPIRITUAL FORMATION 3 hrs.
+TH 09900 Introduction to Spiritual Formation (3 hrs.)
 Students will have the opportunity to explore and deepen their practice of the spiritual life through a combination of reading, dialogue and experiential exercises.
-The course begins with the biblical basis for "spiritual formation' and then considers how personality effects choice of spiritual disciplines.
+The course begins with the bib-lical basis for "spiritual formation" and then considers how personality effects choice of spiritual disciplines.
 Classical spiritual disciplines, both personal and communal, will be discussed as well as the need for spiritual guidance within the Christian community.

-TH 06386 HISTORY OF CUMBERLAND PRESBYTERIAN THEOLOGY 3 hrs.
+TH o6386 History of Cumberland Presbyterian Theology (3 hrs.)
 This course will examine the development of the "Medium Theology" of the Cumberland Presbyterian Church during the first half of the nineteenth century and its changing shape during the latter half of the twentieth century.
 The defense of this theology during the first half of the twentieth century will be explored as well as the evidences of theological ferment and renewal in the Cumberland Presbyterian Church during the last half of the twentieth century.